lucylai96/lucylai96.github.io/research.md

 ## research

 ***
-> "All animals suffer unhappiness because learning is design, and this particular design for learning is optimal..."  - from Principles of Neural Design by Sterling and Laughlin
+> "All animals suffer unhappiness because learning is design, and this particular design for learning is optimal..."  - from Principles of Neural Design (Sterling and Laughlin)

 ### currently
 I am a grad student in the [Computational Cognitive Neuroscience Lab](http://gershmanlab.com/index.html).
 On occasion, you can also find me in the [Ölveczky Lab](https://olveczkylab.oeb.harvard.edu/).